red0xff/blog/content/posts/google_summer_of_code_2020.md

 @sqli.run_sql('select group_concat(table_name) from information_schema.tables')
 ```

-would yield the given SQL query to the block, but if the object was a MySQLi::BooleanBasedBlind, the same call would yield:
+would yield the given SQL query to the block, but if the object was a `MySQLi::BooleanBasedBlind`, the same call would yield:

 ```
 ascii(mid(cast((select group_concat(table_name) from information_schema.tables) as binary), 1, 1))&1<>0